Big-Data-Weather/docs/005-skills.md

 ##Tools/Skills needed for whole project (technical only):
-+We will need to know how to use Pentaho to integrate big data and evaluate the statistics and analytics of such data.
+*We will need to know how to use Pentaho to integrate big data and evaluate the statistics and analytics of such data.
-+We must learn how to create workflows in Pentaho using visual tools.
+*We must learn how to create workflows in Pentaho using visual tools.
-+We will need to use MongoDB and Hadoop to create list based data structures based on the big data.
+*We will need to use MongoDB and Hadoop to create list based data structures based on the big data.
-+Mathematica and any other information visualization tools must also be learned to create visuals based on data.
+*Mathematica and any other information visualization tools must also be learned to create visuals based on data.

 ##Individual Assessment